Solicitor Fees for Lasting Power of Attorney: What to Expect

 There are different types of power of attorney documents, such as lasting power of attorney for health and welfare, or for property and financial affairs.
 Each type has its specifics, and some may require more detailed work.
 Generally, the more detailed the document, the higher the cost.

-Solicitor’s Experience and Location
+Consultant’s Experience and Location

 General Cost Range

 For a straightforward power of attorney, you can expect to pay between £200 to £500 plus VAT.
 However, this is just a general range, and the actual cost can vary based on the factors mentioned above.
-It’s always a good idea to get a few quotes from different solicitors to compare prices and services.
+It’s always a good idea to get a few quotes from different consultants to compare prices and services.

 Individual Circumstances